Skip to Content Skip to navigation

 30 November 2013

-If a policy/procedure is past its review date then the content will remain extant until such time as the policy/procedure review is complete and the new version published, or there are national policy or legislative changes.
+If a policy is past its review date then the content will remain extant until such time as the policy review is complete and the new version published, or if national policy or legislative changes are made.

-1.2 NHS Fife is committed to the effective and safe management of waste.
-It aims to achieve this through the development of realistic and acceptable risk-based procedures focusing on waste minimisation, re-use and recycling.
+1.5 NHS Fife is committed to the effective and safe management of waste.
+It aims to achieve this through the development of realistic and acceptable risk-based procedures focusing on waste minimisation, re-use, and recycling.

-1.3 NHS Fife is committed to ensuring compliance with Standing Financial Instructions and all relevant statutory and mandatory requirements by undertaking, maintaining and monitoring the performance of management arrangements and mitigating risks.
+1.6 NHS Fife is committed to ensuring compliance with Standing Financial Instructions and all relevant statutory and mandatory requirements by undertaking, maintaining, and monitoring the performance of management arrangements and mitigating risks.

-1.4 NHS Fife will, as far as is reasonably practicable, ensure that waste is secure from areas of public access and properly and efficiently managed throughout, in keeping with the statutory obligations of the Duty of Care.
+1.7 NHS Fife will, as far is reasonably practicable, ensure that waste is secure from areas of public access and properly and efficiently managed throughout, in keeping with the statutory obligations of the Duty of Care.

-1.5 NHS Fife recognises its responsibilities to all its employees, including agency, contract and volunteer staff, under the Health and Safety at Work etc. Act: 1974, and associated Regulations.
-NHS Fife will provide employees with sufficient information, training, supervision, equipment and safe systems of work to carry out their duties in the implementation of this Policy.
+1.8 NHS Fife recognises its responsibilities to all its employees, including agency, contract, and volunteer staff, under the Health and Safety at Work etc. Act1974, and associated Regulations.
+NHS Fife will provide employees with sufficient information, training, supervision, equipment, and safe systems of work to carry out their duties in the implementation of this policy.

-1.7 NHS Fife requires the assistance and co-operation of all employees in the pursuit of this policy.
+1.10 NHS Fife requires the assistance and cooperation of all employees in the pursuit of this policy.

 2.2 This Policy applies to all premises and sites owned or controlled by NHS Fife.

-2.4 This policy is to be used and read in conjunction with other NHS Fifepolicies, in particular, integrated with the Infection Prevention and Control Policy, the Environmental Policy and the Corporate Health and Safety Policy.
+2.4 This policy is to be used and read in conjunction with other NHS Fife policies, in particular, integrated with the Infection Prevention and Control Policy, the Environmental Management Policy and the Corporate Health and Safety Policy.

 3.1 The Chief Executive and management teams are responsible for:

-• reviewing the performance and effectiveness of this policy and related procedures and guidance, and
+• Reviewing the performance and effectiveness of this policy and related procedures and guidance.

 3.2 The Waste Management Officer (WMO) is responsible for:

-• ensuring that practical and workable procedures are in place to deal with all waste streams, which include measures to minimise waste at source;
+• Providing guidance that practical and workable procedures are in place to deal with all waste streams, which include measures to minimise waste at source.

-• ensure that all staff receive training and that role-specific training is provided to staff with day-to-day responsibilities for the segregation, transfer and management of wastes;
+• Providing guidance to ensure all staff receive local training, and that role-specific training is provided to staff with day-to-day responsibilities for the segregation, transfer and management of wastes.

-• providing secure storage, uplift, recycling and disposal arrangements;
+• Reviewing secure storage, uplift, recycling and disposal arrangements.

-• providing and leading a Waste Management Group to provide appropriate cross-sector expertise to support, co-ordinate and review operational management and controls.
+• Providing guidance, in conjunction with all Facilities Managers and co-lead a Waste Management Group to provide appropriate cross-sector expertise to support, co-ordinate and review operational management and controls.

 3.3 Departmental/line managers are responsible for:

-• ensuring that all employees engaged in healthcare and in waste management have adequate information, training, instruction, supervision and support;
+• Providing guidance to all employees to gain engagement in all waste management with communication of available information, training, instruction, supervision and support.

 3.4 All staff and workers engaged in healthcare and in waste management are responsible for:

-• attending the appropriate training and instruction, and ensuring practical skills are regularly refreshed, and
+• Attending the appropriate training and instruction, and ensuring practical skills are regularly refreshed,

 4.1 NHS Fife delivers healthcare services across a wide portfolio of settings, resulting in the production of a correspondingly broad range of wastes.